yitalu/policy-bargaining-game/README.md

 You have to be 18 years old or over and to participate.
 We will ask a question about your age in the study.
 Also, you should be an English speaker to participate as all instructions in the study will only be available in English.

 ### Dates and Times of Study:
 There are three experiment sessions you can choose from.
-Each person is allowed to participate in only one session (even if you receive this recruitment message from multiple classes you take).
+Each person is allowed to participate in only one session (even if you received this recruitment message from multiple classes you take).

 - Tuesday, Nov 17th, 2 pm - 3 pm
 - Wednesday, Nov 18th, 2 pm - 3 pm